rpicoin/rpicore/README.md

 RPICoin is an Secure, Fast and Energy efficient Hybdrid cryptocurrency.
 Ticker: RPI

-RPICoin has a 15% Premine which will be used for bounties, development and marketing.
+RPICoin has a 10% Premine which will be used for bounties, development and marketing.
-*Also the biggest part will be used for give- aways towards the community!
+*Also 50% of the premine will be used for give- aways towards the community!

 Specifications
 ==========================